Dotunj/nexmo-pager-duty/readme.md

 ## Contributing

-Want to contribute to this library?
+Want to contribute to this demo?
 Read our [contributor guidelines](CONTRIBUTING.md) to get set up.

 ## License

-This library is released under the [MIT License](LICENSE.md).
+This demo is released under the [MIT License](LICENSE.md).

 ## Help